g2384/Life-In-The-UK/Facts.md

 - Scotland, Wales and Northern Ireland also have parliaments or assemblies of their own, with devolved powers in defined areas.

+---

+# A Long and Illustrious History

+## Early Britain

+### Stone Age

+- hunter-gatherers: the first people to live in Britain.
+- For much of the Stone Age, Britain was connected to the continent by a **land bridge**.
+People came and went, following the herds of deer and horses which they hunted.
+- The first farmers built houses, tombs and monuments on the land.
+- Survived Stone Age sites:
+  - **Stonehenge** (a monument, World Heritage Site), still stands in what is now the English county of **Wiltshire**.
+Stonehenge was probably a special gathering place for **seasonal ceremonies**.
+  - **Skara Brae on Orkney**, off the **north** coast of **Scotland**, is the best preserved prehistoric village in northern Europe, and has helped archaeologists to understand more about how people lived near the end of the Stone Age.

+### Bronze Age

+- People lived in **roundhouses** and buried their dead in tombs called **round barrows**.
+- The people were accomplished metalworkers who made many beautiful objects in bronze and gold, including tools, ornaments and weapons.

+### Iron

+- people learned how to make weapons and tools out of iron.
+- People still lived in **roundhouses** grouped together into **larger settlements**, and sometimes defended sites called **hill forts**.
+- A very impressive hill fort can still be seen today at **Maiden Castle**, in the English county of **Dorset**.
+- Most people were **farmers, craft workers or warriors**.
+- The language they spoke was part of the **Celtic** language family.
+Similar languages were spoken across Europe in the Iron Age and related languages are still spoken today in some parts of Wales, Scotland and Ireland.
+- The people of the Iron Age had a sophisticated culture and economy.
+They made the **first coins** to be minted in Britain, some inscribed with the **names of Iron Age kings**.
+This marks the beginnings of British history.

+### The Romans

+- In AD 43 the Emperor Claudius led the Roman army in a new invasion.
+The Romans were successful in occupying almost all of Britain.
+- Boudicca (a tribal leader, the queen of the Iceni in what is now eastern England) fought against the Romans.
+She is still remembered today and there is a statue of her on **Westminster Bridge in London**, near the Houses of Parliament.
+- **Scotland** were never conquered by the Romans.
+- The Emperor **Hadrien** built a wall in the north of England to keep out the **Picts** (ancestors of the Scottish people).
+Included in the wall were a number of forts.
+Parts of Hadrien’s Wall, including the forts of **Housesteads** and **Vindolanda**, can still be seen.
+It is a popular area for walkers and is a UNESCO (United Nations Educational, Scientific and Cultural Organization) World Heritage Site.
+- The Romans remained in Britain for 400 years.
+They built roads and public buildings, created a structure of law, and introduced new plants and animals.

+### The Anglo-Saxons

+- Britain was again invaded by tribes from northern Europe:
+  - the Jutes,
+  - the Angles
+  - and the Saxons.
+- The languages they spoke are the basis of modern-day English.
+- Sutton Hoo's (an Anglo-Saxon king) burial place is in modern Suffolk.
+This king was buried with treasure and armour, all placed in a **ship** which was then covered by a mound of earth.
+- Parts of the west of Britain, including much of what is now Wales, and Scotland, remained free of Anglo-Saxon rule.
+- The Anglo-Saxons were not Christians when they first came to Britain but, during this period, **missionaries** came to Britain to preach about Christianity.
+- Missionaries from Ireland spread the religion in the north:
+  - **St Patrick**, who would become the patron saint of Ireland,
+  - **St Columba**, who founded a monastery on the island of Iona, off the coast of what is now Scotland.
+  - **St Augustine** led missionaries from Rome, who spread Christianity in the south.
+St Augustine became the **first Archbishop of Canterbury**.

+### The Vikings

+- The Anglo-Saxon kingdoms in England united under **King Alfred the Great**, who defeated the Vikings.
+- Many of the Viking invaders stayed in Britain – especially in the east and north of England in an area known as the **Danelaw** (many place names there, such as Grimsby and Scunthorpe come from the Viking languages).
+- The Viking settlers mixed with local communities and some converted to Christianity.
+- Anglo-Saxon kings continued to rule what is now England, except for a short period when there were Danish kings.
+The first of these was **Cnut**, also named **Canute**.
+- In the north, the threat of attack by Vikings had encouraged the people to unite under one king, **Kenneth MacAlpin**.
+The term Scotland began to be used to describe that country.

+## The Norman Conquest

+- The Battle of Hastings in 1066 is commemorated in a great piece of embroidery, known as the **Bayeux Tapestry** (70 metres (230 feet) long, colored wool), which can still be seen in France today.
+- The Norman Conquest was the last successful foreign invasion of England and led to many changes in government and social structures in England.
+- Norman French, the language of the new ruling class influenced the development of the English language as we know it today.
+- Initially the Normans also conquered Wales, but the Welsh gradually won territory back.
+- The Scots and the Normans fought on the border between England and Scotland; the Normans took over some land on the border but did not invade Scotland.
+- **Domesday Book**: William sent people all over England to draw up lists of all the towns and villages.
+The people who lived there, who owned the land and what animals they owned were also listed.
+It still exists today and gives a picture of society in England just after the Norman Conquest.

 # The UK today

 ## The nations of the UK